peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

   {
     "error": "invalid_request"
-    "error_description": "The signature of credential_pop JWT is not valid" }
+    "error_description": "The signature of the status assertion request is not valid" }
 ~~~